trossr32/magnet-linker-browser-extension/README.md

 # Magnet Linker

-Magnet linker is a chrome extension that extends magnet links on websites to enable the quick adding of torrents to Transmission via the RPC API.
+Magnet linker is an extension for both Chrome and the new chromium Microsoft Edge that extends magnet links on websites to enable the quick adding of torrents to Transmission via the RPC API.

 Any magnet links found on a page are extended with a button displayed next to the link which sends that torrent straight to your Transmission instance.